Drakenwolf/NSChallenge/Readme.md

 # How to start project
  1) run git clone git@github.com:Drakenwolf/NSChallenge.git
- 1) create a .env file using the variable from .example.env
+ 2) create a .env file using the variable from .example.env
- 2) run yarn
- 3) run yarn build
- 4) run sudo docker-compose up
+ 3) run sudo docker-compose up

 ## Architecture overview